Reliable Cellular Automata with Self-Organization: Introduction

 We also develop the language used for defining our transition function in the rest of the paper.

-\item A class of media for which nontrivial fault-tolerant simulations exist will be defined in Section ~\ref{s.rob}.
-In these media, called ``robust media'', cells are not necessarily adjacent to each other.
+\item A class of media called \df{robust media} for which nontrivial fault-tolerant simulations exist will be defined in Section~\ref{sec:rob}.
+In these, cells are not necessarily adjacent to each other.
 The transition function can erase as well as create cells.

-There is a set of ``bad'' states.
-The set of space-time points where bad values occur is called the ``damage''.
-The Restoration Property requires that at any point of a trajectory, damage occurs (or persists) only with small probability ($\eps$)\glo{e.greek@$\eps$}.
+The set of space-time points with ``bad'' values is called the ``damage''.
+The Restoration Property in Condition~\ref{cond:restor} requires that at any point of a trajectory, damage occurs (or persists) only with small probability (\( \eps \)) \glo{eq:greek@\( \eps \)}.
 The Computation Property requires that the trajectory obey the transition function in the absence of damage.